omnetpp/docs.omnetpp.org/tictoc/index.md

 Sources: @ref tictoc15.ned, @ref tictoc15.msg, @ref txc15.cc, @ref omnetpp.ini

-@section statdecl 5.3 Statistic collection without modifying your model
+### 5.3 Statistic collection without modifying your model

 In the previous step we have added statistic collection to our model.
 While we can compute and save any value we wish, usually it is not known